 “Our thoughts and prayers are with Rosalynn and the entire Carter family as they face this challenge with the same grace and determination that they have shown so many times before.
 Jimmy, you’re as resilient as they come, and along with the rest of America, we are rooting for you,” Obama said.

 The 44th president also spoke to the 39th president on the phone, Deputy White House Press Secretary Eric Schultz said late Wednesday afternoon.

-Wednesday night, Vice President Joe Biden's Twitter account said he spoke with Carter
+Wednesday night, Vice President Joe Biden’s Twitter account said he spoke with Carter as well.

 Carter, a Democrat, was elected to the presidency in 1976 but was defeated by Ronald Reagan four years later.
 He continues to be a much-discussed political figure; several 2016 Republican presidential candidates, including Rick Perry and Ted Cruz, frequently invoke Carter to suggest that the nation can recover from liberal leadership.

 After leaving office, Carter has earned plaudits for the work of the Carter Center, the charity he runs from his current home in Atlanta.
 But he has also stirred controversy on the world stage for comments he has made about Israel and South Africa.

 Carter had been in relatively good health despite his age.
 In May, however, he cut short a trip to Guyana because of an illness.

 Carter said he will receive treatment at Emory University in Atlanta and that more information will be released as soon as next week.

 Well wishes pour in